 Most individuals would actually try not to know how much they pay on video streaming services per month, much less per year.
 You will easily end up spending $50 or more a month by watching the new on-demand originals, iconic films, and live streaming channels.
-However, by using one of the more free videos streaming options, you can save on costs.
+However, by using one free video streaming option, such as Free Sling TV, you can save on costs.
 Notice that these platforms are not as advanced, nor do they provide as much or as high-quality content as payment alternatives.
 As complementary facilities, they are better known to fill any holes in your entertainment requirements.
 If that's what suits your budget, you can get by only watching free services, but you should expect some adjustments.

 There are two predominant styles, as with subscription video streaming services, on-demand and live.
 Some free alternatives, however, offers both kinds of content.
 For instance, NBC's Peacock, with some live TV streams, contains both an on-demand library of network shows and famous movies.